simrit1/MeCopy/README.md

 How to use
 -----------------

-You can use as many extensions as you want as long as they are placed as shown in the program, between an asterisk *extension and separated by a comma *extension , *extension
+To use the transfer modules the extensions must be placed as shown in the program (*extension *extension).

+Each one separated by a space and without the parenthesis.

+For the removal modules it is as follows:
+("*extension", "*extension") also without the parentheses.

 Requirements and Pre-requisites:
 -----------------